marcan/openlase/README.txt

 - Color interpolation.
 Right now it just switches colors on vertices.
 - RGB support.
 The basics are there in libol, but I'm sure I'm missing stuff since I currently can't test it.
-- Figure out a tracing algorithm that isn't so hacky.
-Something with proper edge detection.
 - Unify genfont.py and svg2ild.py.
 Right now genfont is a horrible cut-and-paste-and-hack of svg2ild.
 - Better integrate SVGs with libol, and/or deduplicate code.
 Currently svg2ild